How to Create a Shareable Invitation

 It would be a good idea to mention in the invitation text that this RSVP email is sharable and that guests are welcome to forward it to their colleagues, friends, etc.

 III.
-Setting up the standalone Responses Form (Public Form)
+Setting up the Responses Form as Public Form

 2. Go to the Form Settings

 IV.
-Embedding the Public Form URL in the RSVP Button of your Standalone Email
+Embedding the Public Form URL in the RSVP Button of your Email

 1. On the email composer of your standalone email, go to the 'Button' tab and switch it to 'On'